tfahey/verademo-java/README-DockerHub.md

 ## Other Notes

-The source for this image is hosted [here](https://github.com/veracode-demo-labs/verademo-java), and within that repo are additional files that will cover both how to exploit this application and hoe to build this application for various CI systems.
+The source for this image is hosted [here](https://github.com/veracode-demo-labs/verademo-java), and within that repo are additional files that will cover both how to exploit this application and how to build this application for various CI systems.

 ### Exploitation Demos